 "Fantastic support.
 Non judgemental, the person didn't tell me what to do but instead asked really insightful questions to get me thinking about what I had to do myself.
 Thank you so much for this service!"

 “I feel suicidal daily, mostly of an evening.
 This service is a lifeline!”

-MindOut’s peer mentoring and online support services are part of the new Community Roots partnership.
+MindOut’s peer mentoring and online support services are part of the UOK partnership

 Alongside support to help people manage their mental health and wellbeing and live the life they want to, a ‘central access point’ phone number and website is available to help people navigate and access services.

 Other services provided as part of UOK include: a team of Community Navigators to help people navigate and access services; mental health awareness initiatives; specialist employment support; wellbeing centres/ hubs; peer support; bereavement support; money advice; community groups and activities; a recovery college; support for carers and families; suicide prevention support; tailored support for LGBT and BME communities, and autism support.